Deakin's distinctive business administration course is one of Australia's premier business education programs.

 You can also refer to the Credit for Prior Learning System which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.

 Credit for prior learning into the Master of Business Administration may be granted to students who have successfully completed appropriate postgraduate studies in management.
 Students must complete at least four credit points of units from the core at Deakin.
-There are negotiated credit arrangements for prior learning arrangements in place for CPA members.
+There are negotiated credit arrangements for prior learning arrangements in place for CPA members and IPA members.

 Faculty contact information